 The office of Parent Relations truly hopes that you and your student enjoyed their freshmen year.
 We have created a survey to find out how we did during the previous year.
 How was the newsletter?
 What did you think about the website, as well as other services on campus?
 Did you attend many Tech activities or any at all?
 Were you satisfied?
-These questions along with a few others will help our office be the best it can be.
+These questions, along with a few others, will help our office serve you better.
 Please take a few minutes to complete the following survey:

-http://www.questionpro.com/akira/TakeSurvey?id=1240829
+http://questionpro.com/t/ABhz6ZHbQh